LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Identify, explain, and apply conditionals in JavaScript code
 - Identify, explain, and apply loops in JavaScript code
 - Identify, explain, and apply functions in JavaScript code
+- Write a for loop in JavaScript
+- Write a while loop in JavaScript

 #### Level 1 [Advanced JS]
 - Identify, explain, and apply events in JavaScript code